Role of Christianity in Western society: Index Librorum Prohibitorum

 The Index Librorum Prohibitorum ("List of Prohibited Books") was a list of publications prohibited by the Catholic Church.
 While the promulgation of the Index has been described by some as the "turning-point in the freedom of enquiry" in the Catholic world, the actual effects of the Index were minimal and it was largely ignored.
-John Hedley Brooke explains:

-It is important not to exaggerate the oppressive effects of Index and Inquisition.
-The Counter-Reformation did not prevent Italian scholars from making original contributions in classical scholarship, history, law, literary criticism, logic, mathematics, medicine, philology, and rhetoric.
-Nor were they isolated by the Index from European scholarship.
-Prohibited books entered private libraries where they would be consulted by those prepared to break the rules in the interests of learning.
-One such collection was in the hands of Galileo's Paduan friend, G. V. Pinelli.
-One can lose a sense of perspective if the condemnation of Galileo is taken to epitomize the attitude of Catholic authorities toward the natural sciences.
-Relatively few scientific works were placed on the Index.
-The attempt to put a stop to the moving earth stands out because it proved so tragic an aberration – a personal tragedy for Galileo and, in the long run, a tragedy for the Church, which overreached itself in securing a territory that would prove impossible to hold.

 The first Index was published in 1559 by the Sacred Congregation of the Roman Inquisition.
 The last edition of the Index appeared in 1948 and publication of the list ceased 1966.

 The avowed aim of the list was to protect the faith and morals of the faithful by preventing the reading of immoral books or works containing theological errors.
 Books thought to contain such errors included some scientific works by leading astronomers such as Johannes Kepler's Epitome astronomiae Copernicianae, which was on the Index from 1621 to 1835.
 The various editions of the Index also contained the rules of the Church relating to the reading, selling and pre-emptive censorship of books.

-Canon law still recommends that works concerning sacred Scripture, theology, canon law, church history, and any writings which specially concern religion or good morals, be submitted to the judgement of the local Ordinary.

 Some of the scientific works that were on early editions of the Index (e.g. on heliocentrism) have long been routinely taught at Catholic universities worldwide.
 Giordano Bruno, whose works were on the Index, now has a monument in Rome, erected over the Church's objections at the place where he was burned alive at the stake for heresy.